reza-mirjahanian/awesome-blockchain/celestia/glossary/a.md

 ## Data availability committee
 A data availability committee (DAC) is a permissioned group of nodes responsible for providing data availability to a blockchain.

+## Data availability layer
+A blockchain that provides data availability for other types of chains, like rollups.